CiscoDevNet/code-exchange-repo-template/README.md

 ![add-image-here]()

+## Use Case Description

+Describe the problem this code addresses, how your code solves the problem, challenges you had to overcome as part of the solution, and optional ideas you have in mind that could further extend your solution.
+It is also helpful to mention the primary programming language used in your solution.
+GitHub tries to determine this for you, but it is not always accurate.

 ## Installation

 Detailed instructions on how to install, configure, and get the project running.
 Call out any dependencies.
 This should be frequently tested and updated to make sure it works reliably, accounts for updated versions of dependencies, etc.